tkrabel/bamboolib/plugins/README.md

 - If you add a plugin, it will be available as long as the Python kernel is running.
 - If you restart your Python kernel, the plugin will no longer be available.

-Therefore, there are __multiple alternatives__ how to permanently add your plugin:
-1. Put the plugin code into a Python file in the IPython auto startup folder which is located in your home directory at `~/.ipython/profile_default/startup` This code is run by IPython every time you start a new Jupyter Python kernel.
+Given those constraints there are __multiple alternatives__.
+Our __preferred option is number 2__:
-2. Put the plugin code into a Python package and import the package at the top of your Jupyter Notebook.
+1. Put the plugin code into an internal Python package and import the package at the top of your Jupyter Notebook.
 For example, you can quickly create a new Python package with [pyscaffold](https://github.com/pyscaffold/pyscaffold).
-You might also want to upload your own plugin package to a private or public GitHub repository and collaborate with others to make sure that you will always have the best plugins available for your use case.
+You might also want to upload your own plugin package to a private or public GitHub repository and collaborate with others to make sure that you will always have all the best plugins available for your use case.
-3. Combine the alternatives 1. and 2. via adding the import to your package to the IPython auto-import.
-4. Just add the plugin code at the top of your Jupyter Notebook.
-This is a little bit clunky to do it for every new notebook but it would work.
+2. __[Preferred]__ Create an internal library like described in step 1.
+Then, use [Jupyter templates](https://towardsdatascience.com/stop-copy-pasting-notebooks-embrace-jupyter-templates-6bd7b6c00b94) in order to always automatically import bamboolib and your internal library at the top of the notebook when creating a new notebook file.
+3. [Discouraged] Put the raw plugin code or the import of your internal library into a Python file in the IPython auto startup folder which is located in your home directory at `~/.ipython/profile_default/startup` This code is run by IPython every time you start a new Jupyter Python kernel.
+The only reason why we list this approach is because we want to let you know why we kindly discourage it.
+This approach hides the state and dependencies of your notebook.
+Thus, your notebook might not work out of the box when run on the computer of a colleague who might not have the same startup script like you do.

-Do you have __another idea__ on how to always execute your plugins?
-Let us know via the issues.
+Do you __prefer another way?__ If so, please let us know via the issues.
 Your approach might be helpful to others as well :)

 ## Plugin architecture